kaligraffy/basiccryptmypi/README.md

 - Kali Pi 4 64 bit image (Re4son kernel)

 ## Capabilities
-In theory, this should work for any raspberry pi image
+In theory, this should work for any raspberry pi image you want to customize, have a go and tell me if it actually works...

 ## Installation
 Clone this git repo/Download from github